Floorp-Projects/Floorp/devtools/shared/acorn/UPGRADING.md

        $ cp util/walk.js /path/to/mozilla-central/devtools/shared/acorn/walk.js

-6. Check and see if javascript pretty-printing and scratchpad work without any errors.
+6. Check and see if javascript pretty-printing work without any errors.
 As of version 2.6.4 we need to comment out lines in acorn_loose.js that attempt to extend the acorn object, like `acorn.parse_dammit = parse_dammit`.